andyleejordan/rust-genetic-algorithm/README.md

 1. Install [Rust][]
 2. Build with `cargo build --release`
 3. Search with `./target/release/rust-genetic-algorithm`
-4. See further useage with `rust-genetic-algorithm --help`
+4. See further usage with `rust-genetic-algorithm --help`

 Based on my prior implementation in [C++][].